Category Archives: APPTENTIVE

 Mike Saffitz – CTO

-“Geoff reported to me (both directly and then indirectly) as part of our product team at Apptentive.
+Quote: “Geoff reported to me (both directly and then indirectly) as part of our product team at Apptentive.
 He was a very talented UX designer, passionate about addressing users needs and eager to iterate amongst a variety of approaches to identify the best way to solve a particular problem.
 I was really impressed with Geoff’s energy and creativity– he had an infectious love of the creative build process.”

-Fan Signals: Vision Dashboard
+Fan Signals: Dashboard

 Business Results – Proprietary metrics